 How to Find DBT Treatment for Anxiety

-If you are interested in seeking DBT for anxiety, it’s important to find a DBT therapist for your needs.
+If you are interested in exploring DBT for anxiety, it’s important to find a DBT therapist who meets your needs.
 A therapist professionally certified in DBT has the highest knowledge of the model with a demonstration of clinical excellence.
 Insurance may cover therapy sessions, and it’s important to review mental health options with your individual healthcare provider.
+Therapists may offer both in-person and online DBT therapy sessions.
+You can use therapist directory to look for a professional near you.

 In My Experience